Augusta Friederika Vorwerk

 - She was known as Friedericka.

 - Augusta Friederika Vorwerk arrived in the Port of New York on 10 November 1888, aboard the SS Lahn from Bremen, traveling in 2nd cabin with three pieces of luggage.

-- She married Franz Eugen Laurier, son of Franz Peter Laurier and Luisa Hofstetter, on 19 December 1888 in Niagara Falls, Niagara County, New York, with Rev. Oscar A. Gallenkamp, of Zion Lutheran Church, officiating.
+- She married Franz Eugen Laurier, son of Franz Peter Laurier and Luisa Hofstetter, on 19 December 1888 in Buffalo, Erie County, New York, with Rev. Oscar A. Gallenkamp, of Zion Lutheran Church, officiating.

 - Friederika Vorwerk's dowry included a set of Zwiebelmuster "onion pattern" Meissen china, which is treasured by the Laurier family.
 Two chairs also were amongst her dowry items, and have been in continuous use by family members through the years, now in Texas, known as "Auntie's chair" and "Uncle's chair."

 - According to family lore, the large framed and glazed Berlin woolwork classical needlepoint (31"x37") that has been shared back and forth amongst family members over the years was worked by Friederika's mother Josephine and presented to the clergyman who performed her wedding service, and was later returned to the Laurier family.

 - Franz Eugen Laurier and Augusta Friederika Vorwerk appeared in the New York state census of 16 February 1892 in Niagara, Niagara County, New York.
 Other members of the household included Carl Eugene Laurier.

 - Eugene Laurier applied for a US passport, for himself and on behalf of his wife Friederika and sons Carl and Ludwig, on 22 January 1897, in the City and County of New York, intending to go abroad temporarily.
 The passport was issued on the following day.